SPH73/esse-app/README.md

 ## Introduction

-This is final project for the Full Stack Developer Course and is a culmination of all the modules and additional learning that was required to achieve the purpose (and some).
+This is my final project for the Full Stack Developer Course and is a culmination of all the modules and additional learning that was required to achieve the purpose (and some).

 What is [Esse](https://esse-app.herokuapp.com/) and why?